Usio, Inc. (NASDAQ:USIO) Director Michael R. Long Sells 2,000 Shares

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the business’s stock in a transaction dated Wednesday, November 3rd.
-The shares were sold at an average price of $6.40, for a total transaction of $12,800.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the company’s stock in a transaction on Wednesday, November 3rd.
+The shares were sold at an average price of $6.40, for a total value of $12,800.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 Michael R. Long also recently made the following trade(s):

-Institutional investors have recently made changes to their positions in the company.
-LPL Financial LLC acquired a new position in shares of Usio during the second quarter worth about $64,000.
-Virtu Financial LLC acquired a new position in shares of Usio during the second quarter worth about $78,000.
-Millennium Management LLC acquired a new position in shares of Usio during the first quarter worth about $126,000.
-State Street Corp acquired a new position in shares of Usio during the second quarter worth about $165,000.
-Finally, Citadel Advisors LLC grew its position in shares of Usio by 26.7% during the first quarter.
-Citadel Advisors LLC now owns 29,474 shares of the company’s stock worth $189,000 after buying an additional 6,220 shares in the last quarter.
-20.72% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently modified their holdings of USIO.
+BlackRock Inc. boosted its stake in Usio by 25.4% in the 1st quarter.
+BlackRock Inc. now owns 46,756 shares of the company’s stock worth $300,000 after buying an additional 9,481 shares during the last quarter.
+Geode Capital Management LLC boosted its stake in Usio by 102.2% in the 1st quarter.
+Geode Capital Management LLC now owns 128,445 shares of the company’s stock worth $824,000 after buying an additional 64,921 shares during the last quarter.
+Northern Trust Corp boosted its stake in Usio by 122.7% in the 1st quarter.
+Northern Trust Corp now owns 34,532 shares of the company’s stock worth $222,000 after buying an additional 19,025 shares during the last quarter.
+Dimensional Fund Advisors LP acquired a new stake in Usio in the 1st quarter worth about $239,000.
+Finally, Parian Global Management LP boosted its stake in Usio by 108.9% in the 1st quarter.
+Parian Global Management LP now owns 1,697,979 shares of the company’s stock worth $10,901,000 after buying an additional 885,035 shares during the last quarter.
+20.72% of the stock is currently owned by hedge funds and other institutional investors.

-Separately, Zacks Investment Research lowered shares of Usio from a “buy” rating to a “hold” rating in a research note on Thursday, October 21st.
+Separately, Zacks Investment Research lowered Usio from a “buy” rating to a “hold” rating in a research note on Thursday, October 21st.

 USIO, Inc engages in providing integrated payment solutions.
 Its solutions include payment facilitation, merchant services, payment solutions, card issuing, check printing, electronic bill presentment & payment, and printing and mailing.
 The company offers services to software companies, merchants, billers, banks, service bureaus and card issuers.